 Get stories and expert advice on all things related to college and parenting.

-You are nearing the end of a journey that’s an uneven road under normal circumstances — and we all know normal left the building before you even had a chance to start your senior year.
+You are nearing the end of a journey that’s an uneven road under normal circumstances — and we all know normal left the building before you reached the halfway point of your college career.

 I read in your eyes some of what I imagine might be going on in your mind:

 What am I going to do next?

 Did I pick the right major?

 Will I be able to find a job?

 I’m not sure what I’m supposed to do.